-An erase operation can erase one sector, multiple sectors , or the entire device.
+An erase operation can erase one sector, multiple sectors, or the entire device.
 Table indicates the address space that each sector occupies.
 A "sector address" consists of the address bits required to uniquely select a sector.
 The "Writing specific address and data commands or sequences into the command register initiates device operations.
 Table 1 defines the valid register command sequences.
 Writing incorrect address and data values or writing them in the improper sequence resets the device to reading array data.
-Section has details on erasing a sector or the entire chip.
+Section has details on erasing a sector or the entire chip, or suspending/resuming the erase operation.